ykxvqze/bash_projects/README.md

 ## Subsetting Dataframes

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/bmat">bmat</a>: tool for transposing or slicing a dataframe given in a CSV file.
-Subsetting can be done via row/column names or numbers.
+Subsetting can be done via row/column names or numbers in any order.
 It also supports an option for dropping rows and/or columns.